The ESSnuSB design study: overview and future prospects: Neutrino Detectors

-Near detector suite of the \essnusb{} project will consist of three different detectors, in upstream to downstream order: emulsion detector with water as a target, the SFGD-like granulated scintillator detector and a water Cherenkov detector.
-The near detector hall is schematically shown in \figref{fig:near_det}.

-The emulsion near detector (named $\nu$iking) will have a \SI{1}{t} of water target mass, and will be used to precisely measure the final state topology of the neutrino-water interactions.
-This will make it possible to discriminate between different neutrino interaction modes -- e.g. quasi-elastic scattering (QES), inelastic scaterring like resonant (RES) and deep-inelastic (DIS), and meson exchange current (MEC) scattering.
-The measurement of MEC contribution to the total cross-section will be of special importance since it is expected to have a significant contribution at \essnusb{} neutrino energies and yet this channel is currently not adequately explored.
-The signature of this interaction in neutrino mode is a charged lepton and two protons in the final state.
-Usage of emulsion technology will enable direct measurement of the two protons, which will make it possible to very precisely tag and measure kinematics of these interactions.
-In antineutrino mode there will be two neutrons instead of protons in the final state which makes this kind of measurement significantly more difficult.
+The near detector suite of the \essnusb{} project will consist of three different detectors, in upstream to downstream order: the emulsion detector with water as a target, the SFGD-like granulated scintillator detector and the water Cherenkov detector.
+The near detector hall is schematically shown in Figure \ref{fig:near_det}.
+The emulsion near detector (named $\nu$iking) will have a 1 t water target mass and will be used to precisely measure the final state topology of the neutrino--water interactions.
+This will make it possible to discriminate between different neutrino interaction modes---e.g., quasi-elastic scattering (QES), inelastic scattering such as resonant (RES) and deep-inelastic (DIS) scattering, and meson exchange current (MEC) scattering.
+The measurement of the MEC contribution to the total cross-section will be of special importance since it is expected to have a significant contribution at \essnusb{} neutrino energies and yet this channel is currently not adequately explored.
+The signature of this interaction is a charged lepton and two nucleons in the final state---at least one of the two is a proton in neutrino interactions, a neutron in anti-neutrino interactions.
+Usage of emulsion technology will enable a direct measurement of the proton component in the final state, which will make it possible to precisely tag and measure the kinematics of these interactions.